 Apply Mulch

-Mulch helps to retain moisture and heat in the soil.
+Mulch helps retain moisture and heat in the soil.
 It also helps to moderate temperature changes.
-However, you need to keep mulch away from the plant roots and keep it dry, or it can cause more damage.
+However, be sure to keep mulch away from plant roots and keep it dry, or it can cause more damage.

 Don’t Use Plastic on Its Own

-According to SF Gate, using plastic to cover plants against frost can be worse than not covering the plants at all.
-Plastic can hold moisture against the plant, which can cause more serious frost damage.
-It’s also too thin to provide insulation.
-However, you can use it in conjunction with other coverings to keep things dry.
+Another frost protection tip for plants?
+Stay away from plastic.
+Covering your plants with it in an attempt to protect against frost can be worse than not covering the plants at all.
+This is because plastic can hold moisture against the plant, which can cause more serious frost damage.
+The material is also too thin to provide insulation.
+However, you can use plastic in conjunction with other coverings to keep things dry.

 The Manitoba Co-operator says that too much sun can cause damage to vulnerable deciduous trees and shrubs.
 It can cause the plant to dry out and the bark to split.
 To prevent this, wrap the lower parts of the trunks in burlap.